 Best Insulated: Yeti Rambler 10-ounce Lowball Tumbler

 Comes with a lid

 Can be used for hot and cold drinks

 While traditionalists might scoff at the idea of using an insulated cup, they are great for particularly hot summer days or just those times where you want to sip and savor without the melting ice watering down the flavor too much.
 It’s hard to find a better-insulated cup than a Yeti.
 The brand has become the gold standard in that arena.
 This Rambler’s 10-ounce size is perfect for a mint julep with a snow-cone-shaped icy top, and when the ice starts to melt and your thirst lowers the remainder of the drink below the rim, you can pop on the lid to help it stay cold a little while longer.

-If you want a classic-looking mint julep cup set but don't want to shell out hundreds of dollars on actual silver, we recommend the silver-plated Prince of Scots set (view at Amazon).
+If you want a classic-looking mint julep cup but don't want to shell out hundreds of dollars on actual silver, we recommend the nickel-plated Cocktail Kingdom Julep Cup.
 Throwing a Kentucky Derby party?
-The Kentucky Derby Officially Licensed Mint Julep Cups (view at Amazon) will have you believing you're at Churchill Downs with the first sip of your julep.
+The Kentucky Derby Officially Licensed Mint Julep Cups will have you believing you're at Churchill Downs with the first sip of your julep.